fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 * add favicon
 * add head menu with links
 * add custom css
+* find how to build a static website with config
 * [DONE] maybe just switch to Hugo as it seems more convenient and versatile:
 	* hugo-doks +
 	* hugo-book